 - Banks intend to accelerate the sale of loans, mainly in the business portfolio and to a lesser extent in the consumer portfolio.
-More specifically, banks target now for an

-- In addition, banks intend to increase the amount of write-offs by approx. €1.2 billion, primarily in the retail portfolio. - However, compared to the previous submission, banks adjusted the targeted net inflows of NPEs to the more conservative side.
+More specifically, banks target now for an additional amount of €4.7 billion, thus the total amount of loan sales for the period June 2017 2019 reaches €11.6 billion.
+Part of this additional amount of loan sales (€1.4 billion) has already been executed in Q3 2017 through a securitization and transfer of a non-performing loans portfolio by a less systemic bank. - In addition, banks intend to increase the amount of write-offs by approx. €1.2 billion, primarily in the retail portfolio. - However, compared to the previous submission, banks adjusted the targeted net inflows of NPEs to the more conservative side.
 The inflows of new NPEs for the period June 2017 to 2019 increase by €1.2 billion, whereas curing of loans is lower by €2.5 billion.
 Banks have incorporated in their models worse macroeconomic assumptions compared to the previous submission (GDP growth, disposable income) that affected the re-default rates and the net inflows of NPEs.
 The lower cure rate is to some extent attributed also to the higher amount of sales and loan write-offs. - The remaining factors regarding the NPE reduction have not changed compared to the previous submission.
 Liquidations remain a key driver with a total outstanding amount of €10.6 billion.